 Experience the natural healing waters of the 105-degree outdoor hot springs rock lake with the northern lights dancing above your head at this memorable resort.
-Families can enjoy the indoor swimming pool and hot tubs.
+Families can also enjoy the indoor swimming pool and hot tubs.
 No other place in Alaska offers both, and they are open year-round.

 Fairbanks Children’s Museum

 The museum offers interactive exhibits designed for young people and activities such as role-playing, science, art and crafts, building, physical movement, and water play.
 These events are specifically designed to create a playful learning environment.